Please Don’t Say it’s Over!

 Little Lake Cottage

-We purchased it nine years ago and have slowly been transforming it into the darling little getaway I have always had in my head.
-Over the years, as we have moved across the country between California and Michigan, back and forth a few times, my husband has urged me to ‘get rid of stuff’.
-Ever the collector, my response has always been, “NO!
+We purchased it in 2004 and have slowly been transforming it into the darling little getaway I have always had in my head.
+Over the years, we have moved across the country between California and Michigan.
+Back and forth a few times, my husband has urged me to ‘get rid of stuff’.
+Ever the collector, my response was “NO!
 I’m saving that for our someday cottage!”

-Fast forward to today, the ‘little cottage that could’ is now the adorable place I have always dreamed of, complete with a white picket fence.
-Luckily, my husband trusts me and my decorating choices, so although he has not always understood them, he has given me the thumbs up.
+Fast forward to today, the ‘little cottage that could’ is now the adorable place I have always dreamed of.
+We even have a white picket fence.
+Luckily, my husband trusts me and my decorating choices.
+He has not always understood them, but he gives two thumbs up.

 Landscaping the Front Yard

-As luck (good or bad) would have it, this spring northern Michigan experienced a ridiculously large snowstorm late in the season that dropped 24 inches of snow overnight.
-My neighbor called me with the news that our beautiful 100 year old maple tree in the front yard had “lost a branch” in the storm.
+As luck (good or bad) would have it, this spring northern Michigan experienced a ridiculously large snowstorm late in the season.
+Over night Mother Nature dropped 24 inches of snow.
+My neighbor called me with the news.
+Our beautiful 100 year old maple tree in the front yard had “lost a branch” in the storm.

-I firmly believe that when life hands you lemons, it’s much tastier to just make lemonade, so down the tree came (after we alerted the kids like there was a death in the family) and the landscapers were called in.
-After a few interviews to find the right one, we chose the guy who got my vision of ‘cute’ and set out on the transformation.
+I firmly believe that when life hands you lemons, it’s much tastier to just make lemonade, so down the tree came and the landscapers were called in.
+Losing the tree was almost like a death in the family.
+After a few interviews to find the right landscaper to see my vision, we chose the guy who got my ‘cute’ thoughts and set out on the transformation.

 We were not at the house while all the work was being done so when they finished I sent him an email and asked, “Is it as cute as we thought it would be?”
 His response, “Yes, Jill.
 It’s totally cute!”
 Aaahhh, someone who gets me!